ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ##### Type 2B (HGSS): Compatibility & Special Currency (*Battle Points*)

 **Move pool definition**
 > Thanks to Fantafaust for related research which identifies the location of the move pool definition table in HGSS (`Overlay 1`).
+See also the [decomp table](https://github.com/pret/pokeheartgold/blob/0985e8718df4f25e64d6507d89c0c97c0d288981/src/field/scrcmd_move_tutor.c#L25).

-The available pool of moves that can be tutored can be found at offest `0x23AE0` (and up to and including offset `0x23BC7`) in an **decompressed** `Overlay 1` (DSPRE can be used to decompress this overlay).
+The available pool of moves that can be tutored can be found at offset `0x23AE0` (and up to and including offset `0x23BC7`) in a **decompressed** `Overlay 1` (DSPRE can be used to decompress this overlay).

 In HGSS there are 52 used moves, each takes four bytes of space.
-There is space in `Overlay 1` for six more moves to be defined (which are just present as `00 10 00 00` in the vanilla game) A list of the moves available in the pool can be found in online sources such as [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Move_Tutor#Generation_IV).
+There is space in `Overlay 1` for six more moves to be defined (which are just present as `00 10 00 00` in the vanilla game).
+A list of the moves available in the pool can be found in online sources such as [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Move_Tutor#Generation_IV).

 The format of the bytes is as follows:
 `XX XX BB TT`